${\rm SL}_2$ quantum trace in quantum Teichm\"uller theory via writhe: Introduction

 \subsection{More general result, and proof}

 Actually we will prove a much more general result.
-First we show that one can extend the Gabella quantum homonomy to not only all framed oriented links in the thickening of $\fS$, but also to a larger class of so-called {\em stated VH-tangles} in surfaces with boundary, and for VH-tangles we show that the Bonahon-Wong quantum trace and the Gabella quantum homonomy are not exactly equal but related by a certain relation.
+First we show that one can extend the Gabella quantum holonomy not only to all framed oriented links in the thickening of $\fS$, but also to a larger class of what we call {\em stated VH-tangles} in surfaces with boundary, and for VH-tangles we show that the Bonahon-Wong quantum trace and the Gabella quantum holonomy are not exactly equal, but related by a certain relation.
 The more general result for VH-tangles is actually needed for the proof, as we decompose the surface into triangles and biangles, and establish the relation in each biangle and each triangle.
-Then we show that we can ``glue'' the relations so obtained in the biangles and triangles to get the desired global relation.
+Then we show that we can ``glue'' the relations obtained in the biangles and triangles to get the desired global relation.

 \vs